 “Buttons,” the machine began, “are bits of—”

 “ Yes, yes, I know what buttons are,” Doc said with a sigh.
-“I should have asked, ‘Why are you searching for buttons, TM-2000?’”
+“I should have asked, ‘Why are you searching for them?’”

 Doc thought, Where does Guy get this stuff?
 Why does he give the machine so much junk to deal with?